Professional Editing Services (for when you feel your work is going to overwhelm you)

 For those who require substantive and copy editing combined (often in two rounds of editing), I charge a flat fee of $150 for short fiction and a rate of $20 to $28 per thousand words for longer works.
 80,000 word novel = $1600 to $2240.

 Payment can be made by PayPal, Interact e-transfer or personal cheque.
 For short fiction, payment must be made in advance.
 For longer work requiring one round of editing, payment is 50% in advance and the remainder on completion of the edit.
-For combined editing requiring two rounds, payment is 40% in advance, 20% after the first round and the remainder on completion.
+For combined editing requiring two rounds, payment is 40% in advance, 40% immediately after the first round and the remainder on completion.
+For ghostwriting, payment schedules will be negotiated as part of the contract.

 Contact me at email@example.com